In the annals of Pennsylvania collegiate

 part.
 I think if anything, the fact that Temple has

-played Penn State at Beaver Stadium a few times
+played Penn State

 O: Ok, fair enough.
 You guys also beat ECU, which was definitely impressive.
 How did the Owls manage that one?
 Also, what did it feel like to finally beat a ranked team?
 I know you guys don't do that very often.